ApeWorX/ape/latest/_sources/userguides/config.md.txt

       - package.json    # Ignore package.json files.
       - mocks/**/*      # Ignore all files in the 'mocks' directory
 ```

-will download the [Open Zeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) package with version `4.4.2`.

 To use dependencies in the `ape-solidity` plugin, configure `import_remappings`: